 PET or PETE (Polyethylene terephthalate) is the most common plastic.
 It is used to make bottles for soda, water, and other drinks.
 It’s also used to make cooking oil containers, plastic peanut butter jars, and containers for other popular food items, although these items are trickier to sort into your recycling.

-Yogurt containers or butter tub lids may or may not be collected in your local community, so be sure to check before tossing them in your blue bin.
+Yogurt containers or butter tub lids may or may not be collected in your local community, so check before tossing them in your blue bin.

-Recycling is easy when it comes to PET plastic bottles – meaning the neck is skinnier than the body.
+Recycling is easy for PET plastic bottles – meaning the neck is skinnier than the body.
 Plastic bottles typically go into the recycling bin, whether large, small, wide, or thin.

 Recyclers usually want your bottle caps, too.
 But unless they’ve been twisted back into a bottle, they can fall through spaces in recycling equipment.